novifinancial/tss-ecdsa/README.md

 # tss-ecdsa

-This repo is a work-in-progress implementation of the ECDSA signing protocol described in "UC Non-Interactive, Proactive, Threshold ECDSA with Identifiable Aborts" [CGGMP20] which can be found at https://eprint.iacr.org/2021/060.pdf.
+This repo is a work-in-progress implementation of Canetti et al.'s threshold ECDSA protocol described in

+[CGGMP20] R. Canetti, R. Gennaro, S. Goldfeder, N. Makriyannis, and U. Peled.
+UC non-interactive, proactive,  threshold ECDSA with identifiable aborts.
+In  ACM CCS 2020, pp. 1769–1787.
+ACM Press, 2020.

+For details, see the [paper](https://eprint.iacr.org/2021/060.pdf).

 Specifically, we are targeting the three-round presigning protocol (with quadratic overhead for identifying faulty actors).